 In most models the robotic cleaners have rotating brushes that knock out the algae and stubborn dirt that gets attached to it while roving.
 The filters of the robot circulate clean water back into the pool.

 These robots move forward either by wheels or tracks.
-Cleaners that use tracks have better advantage of climbing the pool walls and working around the sharp corners.
-However now advanced four-wheel-drive robotic cleaners are available in the market that offers the same grip and mobility as those that use tracks.
+Cleaners that use tracks have a better advantage of climbing the pool walls and working around the sharp corners.
+However, now advanced four-wheel-drive robotic cleaners are available in the market that offers the same grip and mobility as those that use tracks.

 Are Robotic pool cleaner energy efficient?

-The Robo pool cleaners use 180 Watts on an average.
+The Robo pool cleaners use 180 Watts on average.
 Compare this to common booster pump powered hydraulic cleaners which requires over 1 kWh i.e. 1,000 Watts! minimum.
 The difference is 820 Watts or 82% less energy consumption!
 So it’s needless to say that robotic pool cleaners will reduce your energy bill.